warp-contracts/academy/warp-academy-docs/docs/syncer/services/syncer.md

 # Begin from the latest saved block
 ./syncer sync

-# Overwrite contracts within a block range and stop
+# Overwrite some columns within a block range and stop
 ./syncer sync --start=1237269 --stop=1237269 --DANGEROUS_replace_existing_data
 ```